RazorFlow/docs/src/content/js/guide/components/filter/filter_getvalues.md

 ### Access the input values in a filter component

-You can access the input values that the user has input into the filter component at any time, by calling the {{ linkApi("FilterComponent", "getInputValue") }} function on the FilterComponent object.
+You can access the input values that the user has input into the filter component at any time, by calling the {{ linkApi("js", "FilterComponent", "getInputValue") }} function on the FilterComponent object.

 #### Get a single input value

-You can get a single value that the user has currently entered into the form by using the {{ linkApi("FilterComponent", "getInputValue") }} function.
-Note that {{ linkApi("FilterComponent", "getInputValue") }} **only returns a value if the user input something**.
+You can get a single value that the user has currently entered into the form by using the {{ linkApi("js", "FilterComponent", "getInputValue") }} function.
+Note that {{ linkApi("js", "FilterComponent", "getInputValue") }} **only returns a value if the user input something**.

 ~~~
 var selected_product = filter.getInputValue ('product_name');